 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ (technician, post doc, grad student) from my laboratory.
+Alison Michie: Demonstrating the procedure will be Jennifer Cassels, Dr. Jodie Hay and Michael Moles, a technician, a post doc, and a PhD student respectively from my laboratory.
 (Add additional mention of demonstrators as necessary).

 Interview style: Author saying the above